 I offer a free 30-minute telephone consultation during which we can discuss the presenting issues.
 If you decide to take the process further, we can arrange either a one-off face-to-face session or a full assessment which will take place over three 50-minute sessions.

-Building a relationship between counsellor/therapist and client is essential for the therapeutic work to have an effect, so this would be a good time to assess this.
-Additionally, it is important to discuss whether the type of therapy I offer is right for the young person or whether some other type of therapy might be better.
-It is important to have a full understanding of what is involved in therapy before beginning, as ending before the client is ready can be a painful experience.
+Building a relationship between therapist and patient is essential for the therapeutic work to have an effect, so the three sessions would be a good opportunity to assess and discuss this.
+Additionally, it is important to discuss whether the type of therapy I offer is right for you or whether some other form of therapy might be better.
+It is important to have a full understanding of what is involved before beginning, as ending before the patient is ready can be a painful experience.

 Training, qualifications & experience

 I have an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents from Birkbeck, University of London and have since completed further training to work with young adults aged 18-25.
 I have worked as a volunteer counsellor with Place2Be in Croydon Schools and have worked hard to build my private practice.
 I have also had many years of personal psychotherapy, which, in my opinion, has been an essential part of my journey and training.
 Knowing ourselves as fully as we can enables us to support others in their journey; knowing what it is like to be "on the couch" builds understanding of, and empathy towards clients in our care.